mamedev/mame/docs/source/commandline/commandline-all.rst

 **-controller_map** / **-ctrlmap** *<filename>*

-    Path to a text file containing game controller button and axis mappings in the format used by SDL2 and Steam.
+    Path to a text file containing game controller button and axis mappings in the format used by SDL2 and Steam, or ``none`` to use only built-in mappings.
 Must use an ASCII-compatible text encoding with native line endings (e.g. CRLF on Windows).
 Currently only supported when using the ``sdlgame`` joystick provider.
+The default setting is ``none``.

     A `community-sourced list of game controller mappings
     <https://github.com/gabomdq/SDL_GameControllerDB>`_ can be found on GitHub.